How might we create a consistent user experience?

 Problem definition

-The core problem arose from inconsistencies between Gecko Engage and Gecko Chat.
-Both products shared similar features but were built with different technologies and had diverging user interfaces.
-This divergence created silos within the engineering teams, often leading to under-resourced areas and design inconsistencies.
+The main issue was that Gecko Engage and Gecko Chat were really inconsistent with each other.
+Both products had similar features but were built with different tech and had totally different interfaces.
+This created silos in the engineering teams, so some areas ended up under-resourced and the design was a bit all over the shop.

 Alignment of stakeholders

-I led conversations with key stakeholders, including product managers, designers, and developers from both teams.
-Some key insights from these discussions:
+I ran conversations with the key people: product managers, designers, and developers from both teams.
+A few things really stood out from those chats:

-• Design had frustration with inconsistent UI components and the lack of reusable design patterns across products.
+• Design were frustrated with inconsistent UI components and the lack of reusable patterns across products

-• Engineering faced struggles with re-implementing the same components in different ways for each product, which slowed down development.
+• Engineering were struggling because they kept re-implementing the same components differently for each product, which was slowing everything down

 A well crafted design system is central to the success of a product.
 It can touch many different aspects of the business - from design, engineering, delivery and the end users themselves.